aamir21198/Session-Based-Product-Recommendations/README.md

 ## Introduction
-Neiman Marcus (NM) owns a website where one can shop luxury brand apparels, accessories and more.
-NM wishes to improve user personalization through product recommendations.
-Their website has many unregistered visitors, and therefore we implemented session-based recommenders that generate personalized recommendations based on in-session clickstream for unknown visitors.
-Session-based algorithms rely heavily on the user’s most recent interactions, rather than on their historical preferences.
+**Neiman Marcus** (NM) is a Fashion Retailer selling luxury apparels & accessories via their proprietary website.
+Their website has many unregistered visitors, and they wish to improve personalized recommendations for these users.
+Recommending the right product helps cultivate brand loyalty, stimulates more site visits, and encourages more interactions with the brand.
+We implemented session-based recommenders that generate personalized recommendations based on in-session clickstream for unknown visitors.
+We implemented session-based recommender that relies heavily on the user’s most recent interactions rather than on their historical preferences.
 We aim to research and use the best possible session-based approaches to improve product recommendations.
-We chose GRU4REC, a Recurrent Neural Network based technique specifically designed for session-based recommendation scenarios.

-We train and test GRU4REC on RetailRocket dataset instead of NM data as it was not possible for NM to share their proprietary dataset.
-NM can use this repository to test the performance of GRU4REC on their data.
-This model serves as the starting point for using deep learning approaches for Session-Based product recommendations.

 We referred to the following papers for this project -